Search results for:

-To piggyback on all the information just mentioned, “Multiple layers of redundancy are built in at every level to guarantee higher uptime and increased reliability.
+To piggyback on all the information just mentioned, "Multiple layers of redundancy are built-in at every level to guarantee higher uptime and increased reliability.
 We have taken special care to build numerous fail-safes to ensure that in the event of a failure, your service remains accessible.
-All of our servers are connected with two access switches, and all switches are connected to multiple core routers.
-All of our equipment has redundant power supplies and separate power feeds.”
+Our servers are connected with two access switches, and all switches are connected to multiple core routers.
+All of our equipment has redundant power supplies, and separate power feeds."

-To piggyback on that quote from our site’s ‘Enterprise Redundant Network’ page, another quote from that same page:
+To piggyback on that quote from our site's 'Enterprise Redundant Network' page, another section from that same page: